LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 play the music.
 It is a tavern song about a rooster.
 If you think the song is about anything else, you have a dirty mind.
 You can use LEFT ALT + 0 to stop playing the music.

-Under "Camera Filters" you will find "Blood Filter".
+Under "Camera Filters" you will find "Blood Filter" and "Slime Filter".
 When you select this asset, it will add the corresponding camera filter to the camera.
 The camera filter will move with the camera.

 Under the Tile section of the library, under the "Custom Content" group you will find a "Temple01" sample slab.